cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Specify the symbol mapping input file(s) for layout obfuscation.

 The layout obfuscation feature will use the mapping relationships in these files to obfuscate symbols.
-Therefore, when compiling Cangjie packages with dependencies, use the symbol mapping output file of the dependent package as the parameter for the `--obf-sym-input-mapping` option of the calling package to ensure consistent obfuscation results for the same symbol across both packages.
+Therefore, when compiling Cangjie packages with dependencies, use the symbol mapping output file of the dependent package as the parameter for the `--obf-sym-input-mapping` option of the calling package to ensure consistent obfuscation results for the same symbols across packages.

 ### `--obf-apply-mapping-file <file>`